whackone/docs/src/as3/types.md

 ## String

-String is a UTF-8 encoded sequence of characters.
+String is a UTF-16 encoded sequence of characters.

-> **Note**: This data type differs from the standard ActionScript 3 string data type in the encoding.

 ```
-String // UTF-8 encoded string
+String
 ```

 ## Boolean